“I feel trapped in my marriage but can’t leave because I don’t want to rock the boat. What do I do?”

 And in the process you also became emotionally self-sacrificing.

-That adaptation of your personality helped you survive.
-And as a kid, you needed it to be safe.
+That adaptation of your personality helped you keep the peace.
+And at the time, you relied on it to feel secure.

 But now, as an adult, it’s running your marriage - and in many ways, your own life.

-Because when you carry these patterns into adulthood, you unconsciously recreate them.
+Because when you carry these patterns into adulthood, you automatically recreate them.

-This is just how the brain works: your internal patterns will create your external reality.
+This is just how ingrained defaults work: your internal patterns will shape your external reality.

 Thus you choose relationships where:

-• You tolerate emotional distance because your pain threshold is so high
+You tolerate emotional distance because your tolerance threshold is so high

 At first, it feels fine, and you feel secure in being “the solid one.”